tigera-cs/Fiserv/advanced/08.egress-gateway/README.md

 worker2  BGP      master   up     13:24:20    Established
 ```

-If you check the routes, you will see the edge gateway is reachable through the worker node where it has been deployed:
+If you check the routes, you will see the egress gateway is reachable through the worker node where it has been deployed:

 ```
 ip route